pactus-project/pactus-website/content/contributing.md

 title = 'Contributing'
 layout = 'contributing'
 type = 'contributing'
-description = 'Pactus is a community-run blockchain technology with a revolutionary, secure, Solid State Proof of Stake Consensus.
-Come join us and build a decentralized future together!'
+description = ''
 +++

-As an open-source platform, Pactus blockchain empoers from its community.
+Pactus blockchain is an open-source platform that thrives on the contributions of its community.
-Whether you're a developer, designer, or enthusiast, your contributions can make a meaningful impact.
+Whether you're a developer, designer, or enthusiast, your contribution can truly make a difference.

-There are several ways to support the Pactus project:
+Here are various ways you can support the Pactus project:

 ## Run a Node